The Complete Guide to How CBD Oil is Made

 However, in practice, broad-spectrum products tend to face many of the same pitfalls as full-spectrum products do.
-For starters, because most broad-spectrum is usually just “full-spectrum minus THC,” there is always the possibility that not all THC has been entirely removed, meaning that long-term use could lead to a build up of THC in your system, leading to similar “false positive” test results.
+For starters, because most broad-spectrum is usually just “full-spectrum minus THC,” there is always the possibility that not all THC has been entirely removed, meaning that long-term use could lead to a buildup of THC in your system, leading to similar “false positive” test results.

 Further, the issue of consistency still factors in, because while one batch may be higher in the secondary cannabinoid CBG, the next batch may be higher in CBN content.
 That is why some companies have taken the term “broad-spectrum” into their own hands and created specialized formulas that merge the best aspects of both broad-spectrum and isolate-based products.

-cbdMD Superior Broad Spectrum
+How cbdMD Superior Broad Spectrum is Made

 cbdMD does things a little differently than most other CBD companies.
 After wondering for years how to solve the problems of consistency and purity when it comes to broad-spectrum CBD, they finally cracked the code with their proprietary “Superior Broad Spectrum” formula.